AlbertoSONIC/3DS_Banner_Maker/README.md

 ================
 Create custom banner and icon files for your 3DS homebrews.
 This 2.0 update brings:

 -NEW UI!

 -BANNER AND ICONS PREVIEW!

 -EASY TITLE, PUBLISHER AND OPTIONS MODIFICATION

--NOW LOADING IMAGES IS WAY EASIER!
+-NOW LOADING IMAGES IS WAY EASIER

 -STILL BASED OFF SNAILFACE'S SCRIPT

 How to use:
 ===============